 - Boil it until it becomes quite dark, thick, and reached honey-like consistency.
 Switch off the flame once done and add vanilla syrup.
 Mix well and let it cool down.
 Once it is cooled down completely, store it in a sterilized glass jar.

 Here is the video of how to make chocolate syrup at home for toddlers and kids

 - I have replaced sugar with Palm Jaggery to make it healthier, but you could use any sweetener of your choice.

 - Adding more water makes the syrup watery.

 - Keep the flame low to medium and stir it occasionally to avoid burning at the bottom.

-- This chocolate syrup becomes little thick after cooling down so switch it off the flame accordingly.
+- This chocolate syrup becomes a little thick after cooling down, so switch it off the flame accordingly.
 Don’t over boil.

-- It stays well for 2 to 3 months, if handled properly and refrigerated.
+- It stays well for 2 to 3 months if appropriately handled and refrigerated.

 - Always check with your pediatrician before introducing any new food.